 Let’s say that your company policy is that as soon as a loan has a payoff amount of $0.00, the loan status should be changed to paid off.
 The next three sections will show how this can be accomplished.

 In order to use rules applied, first you need a rule.
-In our example, the rule should be: payoff = $0.00.
-Now we need to convert that to a rule that LoanPro can understand.
+In our example, the rule should be that payoff is equal to zero.
+Now we need to convert that to a Clojure rule that LoanPro can understand.
 We’ll start by navigating to Settings > Company > Rules Manager within your company account.

 Clickto add a new rule.